 (5) ERCOT shall provide notification to the market and post on the MIS Public Area Electrical Bus Load distribution factors and other information necessary to forecast Electrical Bus Loads.
 This report will be published when updates to the Load distribution factors are made.
 Private Use Network net Load will be redacted from this posting.

-6.4.2.1 Output Schedules for Resources Other than Dynamically Scheduled Resources
+6.4.2.1 Output Schedules for Resources

-(1) An Output Schedule for a non-DSR Resource may be submitted and updated only during the Adjustment Period.
-An Output Schedule for a non-DSR Resource may be submitted and updated for each five-minute interval for each Operating Hour.
+(1) An Output Schedule for a Resource may be submitted and updated only during the Adjustment Period.
+An Output Schedule for a Resource may be submitted and updated for each five-minute interval for each Operating Hour.

-(2) For a Resource that is not a DSR and that is On-Line, the following provisions apply:
+(2) For a Resource that is On-Line, the following provisions apply:

 (a) The Output Schedule for a Qualifying Facility (QF) not submitting an Energy Offer Curve is considered to be equal to the telemetered output of the QF at the time that the SCED runs;